Jodrell Bank’s bold and pioneering story is widely regarded to be of national and international significance.

 For over 70 years, Jodrell Bank Observatory has been a world-leading science research institute, continuously pushing back the boundaries of our knowledge and understanding of the universe, while the scientists at Jodrell Bank continue to work at the cutting edge of modern astrophysics, there is a new awareness of the importance of those early developments that took place here.

 The site is currently the UK’s nominee for UNESCO World Heritage Site status, and many of the structures at Jodrell Bank are protected by Historic England as Grade I or II listed building.

-In support of this action to protect and preserve Jodrell Bank, the First Light Project supported by the Heritage Lottery Fund, presents the Discovery Centre with a new opportunity to engage the wider public with its inspirational stories.
+In support of this action to protect and preserve Jodrell Bank, the First Light Project supported by the National Lottery Heritage Fund, presents the Discovery Centre with a new opportunity to engage the wider public with its inspirational stories.